 Why not break that cycle, and get your real estate virtual assistant to help you get some prospecting done?
 By doing so, you ensure that you’re constantly attracting new clients year-round.

 Whether you prospect by cold calling, email blasts, or reaching out to your local businesses your real estate virtual assistant can help take some of that pressure off and do some of that prospecting for you.

 While prospecting is an activity that requires a certain amount of skill, and it’s difficult to fully outsource this essential task, you could train your virtual assistant to get some of it done for you.
 This is especially true if you favor forms of prospecting that lend themselves to the use of scripts.

 6. Managing and Organizing Agreements or Contracts

 While paper paperwork management is not a glamorous aspect of real estate, it is absolutely vital.
-Your virtual assistant could help you make sure your clients have turned in all the documents they need for a transaction, and help provide a copy of contracts if they happen to lose their own.
+Your real estate virtual assistant could help you make sure your clients have turned in all the documents they need for a transaction, and help provide a copy of contracts if they happen to lose their own.